Baana Kaathadi: Plot

 In a subplot, Ramesh witnesses a murder committed by the local gangster "Maanja" Ravi (Prasanna).
 In shock, Ramesh runs away and eventually trips over an elderly man.
 The next day, Ravi sends Ramesh to Gujarat, as he fears for his safety.
 A few days later, the deceased's son appears in the commissioner's office with the elderly man, who claims that he can identify the boy who ran into him.
-Apparently, the deceased is an ex-MLA, and the commissioner decides to deal with the matter himself.
+The deceased is an ex-MLA, and the commissioner decides to handle the matter himself.
 The inspector warns Ravi and his gang, implying to them that the witness should be killed.

-Meanwhile, Priya receives a call from her mother telling her that her father is going for surgery and asks her to return to the US.
+Meanwhile, Priya receives a call from her mother telling her that her father is going for surgery and asking her to return to the US.
 Priya tells Ramesh that she will be waiting at the bus stop the next day, at the same place where they first met.
 If he loves her, he would come.
 The next day, eventually being coaxed by Kumar, Ramesh goes to see her.
 On the way, Ravi tries to kill him, but his conscience gets the better of him.
-However, he also knows that there is another goon in the same bus as Priya waiting to kill Ramesh.
+However, he also knows that there is another goon on the same bus as Priya waiting to kill Ramesh.
 Ramesh manages to stand in front of Priya, and they hold hands for a while.
-Ramesh then slips off the steps and is run over by the bus.
+Unfortunately, Ramesh slips off the steps and is run over by the bus.
 His mother, friends, and Priya mourn his death, while the goon who was supposed to kill him slips away.

-The movie ends with Priya in a car, looking at the grain of rice that has her name on it which Ramesh presented to her for her birthday.
+The movie ends with Priya in a car, looking at the grain of rice with her name on it, which Ramesh gave her for her birthday.